federicamilinanni/SBtabVFGEN/docs/units.md

    - `millisecond` is ok
    - `ms` is also ok
    - `msecond` (probably) also ok (but weird)
-1. multipliers are always `1` (we don't have a system for multipliers).
-They are used to convert to and from non SI systems (imperial and so forth)
+1. we don't have a system for _multipliers_.
+They are used to convert to and from non SI systems (imperial)
-   - inches and feet are not multiples of powers of ten of SI base units.
+   - inches and feet are not multiples of SI base units, so are not processed by this parser.
-   - `inches` are not parsed by the regular expression anyway (and we don't plan to ever support non SI units)
+   - we don't plan to support non SI units later, unless it becomes necessary
-   - the only hope for _non SI_ units would be the _natural units_
 1. The units that are not understood, but don't lead to a crash/error in the R code are interpreted as `1`
-   - the user can then correct those definitions in the sbml file by hand (using a normal text editor [but please not notepad, treat yourself])
+   - the user can later correct those definitions in the output (sbml) file by hand (using a normal text editor)

-Because we use a quite simple regular expression to parse units, the base unit for mass is `g` (not `kg`, it's a bit of an exception in the SI world).
+Because we use a simple regular expression to parse units, the base unit for mass is `g` (not `kg`, it's a bit of an exception in the _système international_).
 Here is the regular expression, possibly not up to date:
 ```R
 pat <- paste0("^(G|giga|M|mega|k|kilo|c|centi|m|milli|u|μ|micro|n|nano|p|pico|f|femto)?",
 	          "(l|L|liter|litre|g|gram|mole?|s|second|m|meter|metre|K|kelvin|cd|candela|A|ampere)",